vim-ctrlspace/vim-ctrlspace/README.md

 ##### Upgrading from Version 4

 Version 5 is not backward compatible.
-But main issues are related to restoring your workspaces and there is a simple workaround.
+But main issues are related to restoring your workspaces and there is a simple workaround for it.

 After upgrading please open `cs_workspaces` file for given project (it's usually stored at e.g. `.git/cs_workspaces`) and rename proper variable